Chicago's Morning Answer with Dan ProftChicago's Morning Answer with Dan ProftChicago's Morning Answer with Dan Proft

 Interviews

-Chicago's Morning Answer with Dan Proft and Amy Jacobson
+Chicago's Morning Answer with Dan Proft

 Chicago’s Morning is hosted by Dan Proft and Amy Jacobson and is heard each weekday morning from 5-9am CT on AM 560 The Answer in Chicago.